 Insights into the factors behind the successful integration of BD, EC, and ES knowledge into public and private decision-making;

-Facilitation of knowledge exchange and learning processes among science, policy, NGOs, businesses, citizens, and other relevant societal actors, with the aim of advancing BD and ES-fo- cussed decision-making;
+Facilitation of knowledge exchange and learning processes among science, policy, NGOs, businesses, citizens, and other relevant societal actors, aiming to advance BD and ES-focussed decision-making;

-Development of tailor-made materials providing guidance on best practices for the upscaling of BD and ES research integration in decision-making processes.
+Development of tailor-made materials providing guidance on best practices for upscaling BD and ES research integration in decision-making processes.

 Ecosystem type, biodiversity & condition mapping and assessment